 Elizabeth Bird – a tenant from Windy Nook who has lived in Gateshead for over 30 years.
 She previously lived in Wrekenton and Harlow Green before moving to her current sheltered accommodation.

 Elizabeth has been involved in a wide range of housing company activities.
 She has previously been a member of the Customer Scrutiny Panel and is currently a member of the ASB Service Improvement Group and the Complaints Panel.

-Sheila Bouitieh – has been a tenant since April 2000.
+Sheila Bouitieh – Deputy Chair of Board – has been a tenant since April 2000.
 She has previously been involved with the Customer Scrutiny Panel and is currently a member of the Involvement Service Improvement Group and Complaints Panel.

 She is an experienced lawyer, having worked on many claims cases here and in London.
-Through her previous roles she has organised conferences in the House of Lords and House of Commons.
+Through her previous roles she has organised conferences in the Houses of Parliament.